** Unbolted review updated May 23rd, 2018 **

 Borrowers Paying High Interest Rates / Ethical Lending?

 This is something I often struggle as while I love peer to peer lending, I dislike the thought of people going into consumer debt.
-Unbolted borrowers are often paying sky high interest rates on their loans, which makes me question whether I should be investing.
+Unbolted borrowers are often paying high interest rates on their loans, which makes me question whether I should be investing.
 This is purely a personal decision.

 Idle Account Funds Can Be An Issue (Cash Drag)

 Lender demand is high on Unbolted as most borrower loans range between £140 and £20,000 with the majority being in the £1,000 to £5,000 range.
 When I started investing in Unbolted, it was possible to manually invest in loans as lender demand was lower.
 Manual investing enabled me to invest larger amounts into preferable loans.
 Nowadays the only way to become invested is to use auto-invest as auto-invest receive priority allocations on loans larger than £1,000.
 There have been times when smaller amounts of my funds were being reinvested.
 For example, £37 of my funds were reinvested across six loans over a one week period.
-Demand and supply varies but sometimes I have experienced a larger cash balance sitting in my account earning zero interest; this is also known as “cash drag”.
+Demand and supply vary but sometimes I have experienced a larger cash balance sitting in my account earning zero interest; this is also known as “cash drag”.
 When cash drag occurs, you can expect your returns to be lower than expected.

 Recently the flow of new loans has increased but the situation changes often.